Life Skills Training for Young Men

 What Makes a Relationship Healthy?

-Our Young Adult Life Skills and addiction recovery training is centered around being concerned about others.
+Our life skills training is centered around being concerned about others.
 The young men are given the opportunity to experience a greater sense of generosity, contribute to the well-being of others, and find joy in their sense of serving others.

 While at Beartooth Mt.
 Ascent, we will help participants learn more about themselves and the skills that they possess (and those they need to learn) in order to be of service to other people and make a contribution to the welfare of others.
 They will learn about the importance of these skills in developing personal and professional success.

-The following five areas are the important life skills we want to impart to the young adults in our Young Adult Life Skills Training Program: Being respectful of myself, being respectful to others, being generous, being kind to the universe, and being a servant to others in need.
+The following five areas are the important life skills we want to impart to the young adults in our program: Being respectful of myself, being respectful to others, being generous, being kind to the universe, and being a servant to others in need.
 Helping young adults develop healthy relationship & life skills can help them interact positively with others as they mature.

 Here are the skills that we will work on with the young men during their stay at Beartooth Mt.
 Ascent: